Do Parking Tickets Affect Your Car Insurance Policy?

 Do You Need an Attorney to Fight a Ticket?

 Generally speaking, you don’t need an attorney to defend yourself in court against a parking ticket or a minor traffic ticket.
 However, cases with criminal consequences like a DUI, manslaughter, or accidents that involve serious injury or death will absolutely require the help of an experienced attorney.
-Traffic accidents that involve injuries may also require the assistance of a personal injury attorney.
+Traffic accidents that involve injuries may also require the assistance of a personal injury lawyer.

 Call our Personal Injury team at (480) 467-4392 to discuss your case today.